timbarker/Badger.Common/README.md

 // returns true if the result is an Error result.IsError;

-// if calling a method that throws there is Result.Try to automatically wrap the exception var result = Result.Try<int, FormatException>(() => int.Parse("123"));
+// if calling a method that throws a specific there is Result.Try to automatically wrap the exception var result = Result.Try<int, FormatException>(() => int.Parse("123"));

+// or if you want to catch any exception var result = Result.Try(() => int.Parse("123"));
 ```

 ### LINQ query expressions